ecalder6/azure-gaming/README.md

 ## Update 1/11/2020

 1. You no longer need to use ZeroTier VPN.
 Steam can now stream games from outside your LAN.
 When deploying your VM, leave the "Network ID" field empty.
-2. The VMs deployed in this guide do not support SSD.
-If you want SSD, use [NVv3 series](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-gpu#nvv3-series--1).
-If you are feeling adventurous, you can try out the new [NVv4 series](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-gpu#nvv4-series-preview--1) with [AMD MI25](https://www.amd.com/en/products/professional-graphics/instinct-mi25) and AMD EPYC 7V12(Rome).
+2. The [NV-series](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes-gpu) VMs deployed in this guide do not support Premium SSD.
+If you want Premium SSD, use [NVv3-series](https://docs.microsoft.com/en-us/azure/virtual-machines/nvv3-series).
+If you are feeling adventurous, you can try out the new [NVv4-series](https://docs.microsoft.com/en-us/azure/virtual-machines/nvv4-series) with [AMD MI25](https://www.amd.com/en/products/professional-graphics/instinct-mi25) and AMD EPYC 7V12(Rome).
 No idea if this works, but please let me know if it does :)

 ## About